Grants and Funding Opportunities

 Housing and Urban Development (HUD)

-FY 2023 Choice Neighborhoods Implementation Grants Program-Closed Dec.11, 2023, may reopen for future rounds
+FY 2024 Choice Neighborhoods Implementation Grants Program-Closed February 13, 2024, will reopen for FY 2025

 The HUD FY 2023 Choice Neighborhoods Implementation Grants program supports the implementation of comprehensive neighborhood revitalization plans to redevelop severely distressed public and/or HUD-assisted housing and catalyze critical improvements in the neighborhood.
 The goals of the program are: